msse-chem-280-2024/msse-chem-280-2024.github.io/day1/02-git.md

 Save and commit this change.

-## Getting Changes to Your main Branch -- STOP HERE
+## Getting Changes to Your main Branch

 This is as far as we complete in class.
 Do not do the next sections if you want to follow along.